Golden rice: Controversy

 Critics of genetically engineered crops have raised various concerns.
 An early issue was that golden rice originally did not have sufficient beta-carotene content.
 This problem was solved by the advancing of GR2E event.
 The speed at which beta-carotene degrades once the rice is harvested, and how much remains after cooking are contested.
-However, a 2009 study concluded that beta-carotene from golden rice is effectively converted into vitamin A in humans.
+A 2009 study concluded that beta-carotene from golden rice is effectively converted into vitamin A in healthy adults; however to date no research has been conducted on the target population of severely undernourished children.

 Greenpeace opposes the use of any patented genetically modified organisms in agriculture and opposes the cultivation of golden rice, claiming it will open the door to more widespread use of GMOs.
 The International Rice Research Institute (IRRI) has emphasised the non-commercial nature of their project, stating that "None of the companies listed ... are involved in carrying out the research and development activities of IRRI or its partners in Golden Rice, and none of them will receive any royalty or payment from the marketing or selling of golden rice varieties developed by IRRI."

 Vandana Shiva, an Indian anti-GMO activist, argued the problem was not the plant per se, but potential issues with loss of biodiversity.
 Shiva argued that golden rice proponents were obscuring the limited availability of diverse and nutritionally adequate food.
 Other groups argued that a varied diet containing foods rich in beta-carotene such as sweet potato, leaf vegetables and fruit would provide children with sufficient vitamin A. However, Keith West of Johns Hopkins Bloomberg School of Public Health has said that foodstuffs containing vitamin A are often unavailable, only available in certain seasons, or are too expensive for poor families to obtain.

 In 2008, WHO malnutrition expert Francesco Branca cited the lack of real-world studies and uncertainty about how many people will use golden rice, concluding "giving out supplements, fortifying existing foods with vitamin A, and teaching people to grow carrots or certain leafy vegetables are, for now, more promising ways to fight the problem".
 Author Michael Pollan, who had criticized the product in 2001, being unimpressed by the benefits, expressed support for the continuation of the research in 2013.

 In 2012, controversy surrounded a study published in The American Journal of Clinical Nutrition.
 The study, involving feeding GM rice to children from 6 to 8 years old in China, was later found to have violated human research rules of both Tufts University and the federal government.
 Subsequent reviews found no evidence of safety problems with the study, but found issues with insufficient consent forms, unapproved changes to study protocol, and lack of approval from a China-based ethics review board.
 Additionally, the GM rice used was brought into China illegally.